abhinavdalal/rust-mumbai/README.md

  - don't have anyone to ask if i get stuck up
  - the rust ecosystem and community is not mature yet

-my objective here is to create very simple ~100 line rust code that does something meaningful for each domain/genre that has a potential to inspire someone from that domain/genre to take an interest in rust
+my objective here is to create very simple ~100 line rust code that does something meaningful for each domain/genre.
+It has a potential to inspire someone from that domain/genre to take an interest in rust within 30 min.

-## Installation
-use [rustup](https://www.rust-lang.org/tools/install) instructions to install rust

 ## Examples
 Frontend